Wondering “what is a pallet jack”?

 But whereas regular manual pallet jacks only move forward and backward, these trucks feature swiveling load wheels that allow the operator to move the jack laterally.

-This is useful when handling very wide loads since the operator can travel in the direction of the narrowest part of the load.
+This feature is useful when handling wide loads since the operator can travel in the direction of the narrowest part of the load.

 Roll-Moving Pallet Jacks

-Wondering what kind of pallet jack should be used for handling paper rolls?
+Wondering what kind of pallet jack to use for handling paper rolls?

 The answer is a roll-moving pallet jack.